 Catherine Smith (Cat) was born on July 1, 1934, to Author and Charity (Roberson) Robinson in Azucar, Florida.
 She grew up in Pahokee, Florida (Muck City) and attended Palm Beach County School Systems.

-To send flowers in memory of Catherine Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Catherine Smith, please visit our Heartfelt Sympathies Store.

 She met the love of her life, James Smith (Sugar Boy), who is deceased.
 They were married May 10, 1952,

 and to this union were born sixteen children, ten girls and six boys.
 Eight children preceded them in death.
 Two adopted nieces were later additions to the union.

 Missionary Catherine Smith was described as a jubilant, out-going, and kind person known for her radiant smile.
 She did migrant work, domestic house work, and was a homemaker.
 Her children, along with two nieces, were her pride and joy.
 She would often say, “God not going to put a one of them on this earth he can’t feed”, “Not one of them will be lost,” and “Y’all left us; we didn’t leave y’all”.
 Missionary Catherine Smith was saved in 1960 and baptized and filled with the fire of the Holy Ghost in Albany, New York, under the leadership of Pastor Matthews.
 She relocated, with her husband, to South Florida and settled in the City of Fort Lauderdale.
 She joined Holy Redeemer Church of God in Christ with her husband, under the leadership of the late Bishop Harvey D. Bryant.
 There, she was licensed as a Missionary in the COGIC.
 She served faithfully for many years in ministry and outreach.
 She supported her husband to start Saintsville Mission COGIC.

 In later years, she and her husband joined and served at Trinity Church of God in Christ of Margate,